Brownian motion and Random Walk above Quenched Random Wall: Existence and properties of the function g

 We also define $r_{i}\eqdef\rho_{i+1}-\rho_{i}$ and denote

 \begin{rem} Note that $\rho_{i}$ is a stopping time (contrary to $\tau_{i}$).
-Details of the definition of $\rho_{i}$ and $\tau_{i}$ are not important.
-What matters for our proofs is that on the interval $[\tau_{i},\rho_{i+1}]$ the process performs a ``macroscopic'' excursion which is symmetric around $0$. \end{rem}
+The precise definition of $\rho_{i}$ and $\tau_{i}$ are not important.
+What matters for our proofs is that on the interval $[\tau_{i},\rho_{i+1}]$ the process performs a ``macroscopic'' excursion which is symmetric around $0$, and that $\rho_i$ has a finite mean. \end{rem}